Obviously Five Believers

 There’s a sudden feeling of sadness inside the car.

-“And to make it worse, the minute after Shorthair left his vigil outside the hotel, Bob steps out and goes for a stroll.
-Shorthair’s been hurt deep inside after that.
-Really deep.
-Out of sync, you know.”
+“And to make it worse, the minute after Shorthair left his vigil outside the hotel, Bob steps out.
+Shorthair’s been hurt deep inside after that.”

 “Was it then he shaved his head?”
 Raymond asks.